metricly/metricly-docs/content/api/api-packages.md

 {{% notice tip %}}

-CloudWisdom encourages that all custom packages be formatted, validated, and zipped using the metricly-cli: https://github.com/metricly/metricly-cli.
+Virtana encourages that all custom packages be validated, formatted, and zipped using the metricly-cli: https://github.com/metricly/metricly-cli.
 Use these CLI commands in the following order: 1. `metricly package validate` 2. `metricly package format` 3. `metricly package create`.

 {{% /notice %}}